-- 1. Participation in patient rounds and related clinic activities with attendings and residents. - 2.
-Completion of readings from selected references to fill in fundamental understanding and clinical teaching when patient availability does not match learning objectives. - 3.
-Attendance at case conferences as available and relevant and completion of CLIPP cases when relevant. - 4.
-Completion of special focused learning modules to include renal dialysis (both hemo- and peritoneal), diabetes education, newborn screening program discussion(s). - 5.
-Optional completion of special project report (case study) report at the end of the rotation discussing how principles learned during the rotation apply to a particular patient and family that the student followed throughout the rotation.
+1. Completion of readings from selected references to fill in fundamental understanding and clinical teaching when patient availability does not match learning objectives.

+2. Attendance at case conferences as available and relevant and completion of CLIPP cases when relevant.

+3. Completion of special focused learning modules to include renal dialysis (both hemo- and peritoneal), diabetes education, newborn screening program discussion(s).

+4. Optional completion of special project report (case study) report at the end of the rotation discussing how principles learned during the rotation apply to a particular patient and family that the student followed throughout the rotation.